-Here we inform you why sustainable dog collars and planet friendly pet toys are the way to go
+Here we inform you why natural dog products and rope dog toys from hemp are the way forward.

 Many pet parents innocently buy nylon or polyester collars and leads because they are what’s available in pet stores.
-Some of the better stores will also stock cotton or polycotton options aimed at offering increased comfort.
-Fortunately, we bring our exciting hemp range to the market for pet parents requiring eco friendly pet products and sustainable dog accessories.
+However, some better stores will also stock cotton or polycotton options to offer increased comfort.
+Fortunately, we bring our exciting hemp range to the market for pet parents requiring eco-friendly pet products and sustainable dog accessories.

-When we were looking for a natural material that was sustainable, non-toxic and tough hemp quickly became the best choice.
-Hemp has a very long history of use for things like ropes, sails and even clothing.
+When we were looking for a raw material that was sustainable, non-toxic and tough, hemp quickly became the best choice.
+Hemp has a very long history of using things like ropes, sails and even clothing.
 It's a great modern option when sustainability, comfort and durability are required.

-Hemp is a naturally pest resistant, densely growing plant that not only does not require fertilisers, pesticides or any nasty chemicals, it's also a plant that returns 60-70% of nutrients to the soil.
-Hemp's water requirement is three times less than cotton and the yield is frequently in excess of 200% more than cotton.
+Hemp is a naturally pest resistant, densely growing plant that does not require fertilisers, pesticides or any nasty chemicals; it also returns 60-70% of nutrients to the soil.
+As a result, hemp's water requirement is three times less than cotton, and the yield is frequently 200% more than cotton.

 Hemp is a durable natural fibre that is lightweight, looks similar to linen and is ten times stronger than cotton.
-Hemp has the perfect properties for keeping cool when it’s hot and warm when the weather is cold.
+As a result, hemp has the perfect properties for keeping cool when it's hot and warm when the weather is cold.
 The material is made by the fibres being separated and spun to create thread before being woven into fabric.
 The process is entirely organic, and the material is breathable, hypoallergenic, and long lasting.
-Furthermore, when you have finished with it, hemp is completely biodegradable and in it's purest form decomposes within 2-4 weeks.
+Furthermore, when you have finished with it, hemp is altogether biodegradable and, in its purest form, decomposes within 2-4 weeks.

 Let's start by looking at some of the other materials you could choose for your dog's next collar:

 Choices are frequently restricted to nylon, polyester and non-organic cotton.
-Some shops also offer polycotton.
+However, some shops also offer polycotton.

-The main advantage of nylon is that it is very strong.
+The main advantage of nylon is that it is solid.
 However, the downside is that nylon leads and collars fray over time, which may cause skin irritation and damage your dog's hair.
-When nylon collars begin to fray and fade, they soon look tatty.
+In addition, when nylon collars begin to fray and fade, they soon look tatty.

 Nylon is totally manmade from polyamides, a plastic derived from crude oil using an intensive chemical process.
-Nylon is not biodegradable and is not compostable.
+As a result, nylon is not biodegradable and is not compostable.

-What we know as polyester is another man made material that is made from PET plastic that has undergone a long and arduous manufacturing process.
-Scientists create PET from a chemical reaction between terephthalic acid and ethylene glycol, which are in turn petrol-chemical derivatives.
+What we know as polyester is another man made material made from PET plastic that has undergone a long and arduous manufacturing process.
+Scientists create PET from a chemical reaction between terephthalic acid and ethylene glycol, which are petrol-chemical derivatives.
 Polyester is not recyclable and not biodegradable.
-The material can slough off into the air and polyester is known to damage waterways.
+The material can slough off into the air, and polyester is known to damage waterways.

 When used for leads, you will notice that your hand holding the lead becomes sweaty and uncomfortable.
-If your dog pulls, the lead will dig in and become uncomfortable or even painful to hold.
+Likewise, if your dog pulls, the lead will dig in and become uncomfortable or even painful to bear.
 It is, therefore, a fair assumption that the collar is not comfortable for your dog during hot weather.

 Collars made from cotton material or cotton webbing are likely to be more comfortable in the short term during dry weather.
-Cotton holds water and will therefore stay wet longer against your dog’s neck.
-There are also durability issues surrounding cotton when used for things like collars and leads.
-Dry cotton is a much more comfortable option both for your dog and when using a lead, but it may be uncomfortable when it stays wet after swimming or a walk in the rain.
+However, cotton holds water and will stay wet longer against your dog's neck.
+There are also durability issues surrounding cotton when used for collars and leads.
+Dry cotton is a much more comfortable option for your dog and when using a lead, but it may be uncomfortable when it stays wet after swimming or a walk in the rain.

-The growing process of cotton is intensive and we are increasingly aware of the damage it does to the environment.
+The growing process of cotton is intensive, and we are increasingly aware of its damage to the environment.
 Cotton is grown from GMO seeds and leaches the soil of nutrients.
-The ground used to produce commercial cotton is so depleted that it cannot grow other crops.
+As a result, the ground used to produce commercial cotton is so depleted that it cannot grow other crops.

-Polycotton is frequently a compromise for clothing and pet products because it is stronger than cotton and less sticky and uncomfortable than polyester.
-You are less likely to have abrasions on your hands from a polycotton lead.
+Polycotton is frequently a compromise for clothing and pet products because it is more robust than cotton and less sticky and uncomfortable than polyester.
+In addition, you are less likely to have abrasions on your hands from a polycotton lead.

 The advantage of polycotton over cotton or polyester is that it is cooler and softer than polyester and dries faster than 100% cotton.